 - Shortening and stick margarine

-Animal foods, such as red meats and dairy, have small amounts of trans fats.
-But most trans fats come from processed foods.
+Animal foods, such as red meats and dairy, have small amounts of trans fats, which is not cause for concern in its natural form.
+Most trans fats are artificially made and come from processed foods.

 How Trans Fats Affect Your Health

 Your body does not need or benefit from trans fats.
-Eating these fats increase your risk for health problems.
+Eating these fats increases your risk for health problems.